CrispiestHashbrown/tunestumbler_forreddit_app/README.md

 - The plan is to treat the filtered results as playlists that will feed into Youtube and Spotify browser extensions to make finding new music more convenient.

 ## Contributions
-- Contribution process is not decided yet... but improvements are welcome!
+- Contribution process is not decided yet... but any improvements are welcome!